 Lack of information is not the problem.
 The problem is that people that do know what is going on are not doing anything about it, and the few that do something, are aiming at the wrong direction.

-The vast majority of people’s awareness of what’s going on is sufficient enough for them to decide not to participate in the abuse.
+Humans’ awareness of what’s going on is sufficient for them to decide not to participate in the abuse.
 But besides that, on a deeper level, behind the argument that “the problem is that they don’t know”, lies the speciesist assumption that humans should be presented with all the available information, all the reasons and rationales for stopping their systematic abuse, first, and then they will decide whether to stop or not.

 A non-speciesist claim on the other hand would be that nonhumans should be free from their exploitation first and regardless of humans’ decision or opinion.

 It shouldn’t be about what humans know or don’t know, or willing or not willing to do - as it’s not about them.
 It’s about stopping the suffering of their victims.
-It must not be about humans and their journey of gaining knowledge, and self-improvement and redemption.
+Morality shouldn’t be about humans and their journey of gaining knowledge, and self-improvement and redemption.

-Choosing to inform humans about their daily torture is accepting and reinforcing the concept that it is humans' decision whether or not to change the way they treat nonhuman animals.
+Choosing to inform humans about their daily torturing of animals is accepting and reinforcing the concept that it is humans' decision whether or not to change the way they treat nonhuman animals.
 It is declaring that it is their minds that count.
 Humans’ power and control shouldn’t be an obvious given.

-The fact that the animal rights activists’ natural tendency and the first and last plan of action, is to inform humans about their daily torturing of the weaker for their own minor benefits, habits and pleasures, is in itself wrong, violent and speciesist.
+The fact that the animal rights activists’ natural tendency and the first and last plan of action is to inform humans that their daily torturing of the weaker for their own minor benefits, habits and pleasures is wrong, is in itself wrong, violent and speciesist.